Bülent Şakrak: Life and career

 Şakrak was born on 26 August 1977 in Istanbul.
 He began his career on stage in 1996 by taking part in youth and children's plays at Kartal Art Studios.
 In 1998, he enrolled in the Theatre Department of Istanbul University State Conservatory.
 After leaving Kartal Art Studios, he got roles in Müjdat Gezen Theatre and Yayla Art Center Theatre before entering the cast of Kent Oyuncuları in 2004.
 There he was cast in various plays such as Dying For It, The 39 Steps, Dealer's Choice and The Lieutenant of Inishmore.
 After bringing The 39 Steps to stage at the Istanbul State Theatre in 2016, he worked as a narrator for the play Fully Committed, which was performed in the same venue.
+He played as Avni in hit police series "Yılan Hikayesi".
 Aside from his career on stage, Şakrak has been cast in various TV series and has his first role in a web series with BluTV's Dudullu Postası in 2018.
 He has also presented his own program Bülent Şakrak'la Art Niyet on YouTube.